CT Lung Screening FAQ

 What if the lung screening results in incidental findings, such as adrenal, renal, or liver abnormalities?

-This depends on the findings and the radiologist’s interpretation.
-Further exams and evaluation could be recommended.
-If preauthorization requirements are met (if needed), any follow-up procedures based on these diagnostic findings would be covered by most insurance plans.
+Depending on the findings and the radiologist’s interpretation, further exams and evaluation could be recommended.
+If pre-authorization requirements are met (if needed), any follow-up procedures based on these diagnostic findings would be covered by most insurance plans.

 In what way does this exam differ from a regular chest CT without contrast?

 The technique of the study is adjusted to reduce the radiation dose.
 An IV is not required, and no contrast is administered.

 Lung cancer is the number one cancer killer in America claiming more lives than colorectal, breast, pancreatic and prostate cancer combined.
 Without early detection screening, over 95% of lung cancer patients eventually die from their lung cancer, usually within a few years of when they are diagnosed.
 Annual screening with CT scans can find lung cancers in their earliest stage, when up to 90% can be cured.

 Suspicious nodules that may indicate lung cancer can be seen in a CT scan of the lung (above),